ChaosTheEternal/mm-rando/README.md

+This is a customized build of the Majora's Mask Randomizer that specifically modifies the tracker HTML file to sync state with a personal web server to assist with multiplayer randomizer runs.

+---

 Majora's Mask Randomizer is a Windows application that randomizes item locations, music, and more for Majora's Mask, presenting millions of combinations and new ways to replay the game.

 A video tutorial of setting up MMR is found here: https://www.youtube.com/watch?v=4woEtyg7GyM